Best triathlon shoes of 2023: ridden and rated

 Reasons to avoid

-The Specialized claims that the S-Works Ares road shoe is “1% faster than any shoe Specialized has ever made."
+Specialized claims that the S-Works Ares road shoe is “1% faster than any shoe Specialized has ever made."
 And that's largely due to the shoe being a true road cycling shoe, with next-to-no opportunities for water drainage and just one sole-based vent.

-The shoe also takes a few seconds to get on and properly adjusted via the two Boa systems on each foot.
+The shoe also takes a few seconds to get on and properly adjust via the two Boa systems on each foot.
 In a triathlon, precious seconds in transition can make or break a race.
 It could be a gamble to spend time wiggling a wet foot into these narrow, tight shoes.

-On the flipside, though, for triathletes whose strengths lie on the bike (especially over long distances), it could be worth it to sit down, get the Ares situated, and then smash on the bike course.
+On the flipside, though, for triathletes whose strengths lie on the bike (especially over long distances), it could be worth it to sit down, get the Ares fitted, and then smash it on the bike course.
 The soles have a stiffness of 15 (compared to most tri shoes which have a stiffness of 10), and the power transfer as a result is unmatched by any other shoe we tried in this batch.

 The Specialized Body Geometry aspects of the shoe also result in excellent arch, ankle, knee and hip support, keeping the key parts of your body happy across the miles.